restic/restic/doc/060_forget.rst

 keep.
 You can for example define how many hourly, daily, weekly, monthly and yearly snapshots to keep, and any other snapshots will be removed.

+The keep options mark some snapshots to be kept.
+All snaptshots that are not marked by some keep-policy will be removed.
+At least one policy must be applied.
+In essence
+``keep-within-{time frame}`` keeps ALL snapshots within the timeframe, while ``keep-{time frame} N`` keeps ONLY 1 snapshot within the time frame but does so for `N` days.

 .. warning:: If you use an append-only repository with policy-based snapshot
     removal, some security considerations are important.
 Please refer to the section below for more information.